-All staff should have access to technical support in the use of the e-learning environment and the hardware and software used in teaching.
+All staff should have access to technical support in the use of the blended and online education environment and the hardware and software used in teaching.
 This may be provided by a helpdesk service.
 For those working remotely, technical support can be provided online or by telephone.

-Effective administrative support should be provided to all staff involved in the development and delivery of e-learning courses and programmes, including tutors/mentors working on a part-time basis.
+Effective administrative support should be provided to all staff involved in the development and delivery of blended and online education courses and programmes, including tutors/mentors working on a part-time basis.

-The introduction of e-learning may create new administrative tasks or shift the administrative burden to different staff (e.g. the administration and management of teaching activities devolved to tutors/mentors).
+The introduction of blended and online education may create new administrative tasks or shift the administrative burden to different staff (e.g. the administration and management of teaching activities devolved to tutors/mentors).
 The impact on staff should be assessed and workloads adjusted if necessary.

-Staff should be supported in the acquisition of information and media materials necessary for them to fulfil their role in the development and delivery of e-learning.
+Staff should be supported in the acquisition of information and media materials necessary for them to fulfil their role in the development and delivery of blended and online education.